johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

   <img src="/assets/images/diagrams/system-f-cs/system-f-grammars.png"></img>
 </div>

 System F makes two extensions. `Λα.e` is a type abstraction on the type variables in terms and `e [τ]` is the application of a type to a term that has been wrapped by a type abstraction.
-Note that the abstraction uses `α` to represent a type variable and `τ` to represent concrete types.
+Note that the abstraction uses `α` to represent a type variable and `τ` to represent polymorphic or simple types.
 Since CoffeeScript's "types" are really constructors functions, all that's needed is an enclosing lambda to pull the type argument to `ifft` into scope and an application to a constructor function at runtime.

 <div class="center">
   <img class="slim" src="/assets/images/diagrams/system-f-cs/system-f-type-abstraction-examples.png"></img>